lokeshgadesula/cre-document-data-pipeline/README.md

 ## Scope / honesty boundary

 This is a **portfolio reference implementation using synthetic data**.
 It is suitable for demonstrating how the system is designed and tested.
-It is not a dump of an employer/client production repository, and the included tests do not substantiate claims such as “10,000+ parcels processed” or named cloud/LLM usage in a former production environment.
-Keep those claims on a resume only if you can independently defend them.

 ## Author